Movement Disorders

 The second subject was a 70-year old woman with a history of mild hypertension and a previous small, left putamen infarction.
 She was hospitalized for mild weakness that resolved satisfactorily within several days.
 Her work-up was otherwise negative, and she began taking 325 mg of aspirin daily.
 During the 8 months after discharge, she developed right great toe extension, toe abduction and increased plantar arch.
 She responded to botulinum toxin A or Botox(r) injection of 50 units to the extensor hallucis longus muscle and 30 units to her flexor hallucis brevis muscle.

 Until recently, limb dystonia has been classified as primary or secondary based on etiology.
 Primary limb dystonia refers to a syndrome where dystonia is the only neurologic finding with the exception of tremor.
 Secondary dystonia refers to a dystonic syndrome with an identifiable cause and is frequently accompanied by other neurologic signs (ie, cognitive dysfunction, pyramidal tract signs, visual disturbances).
-An update in the classification changed the terminology from primary and secondary to isolated dystonia (dystonia is the only motor feature with the exception of tremor) and combined dystonia (dystonia with other movement disorders associated).
-Axis I of this classification focuses on the clinical characteristics of dystonia (age at dystonia onset, body distribution, and temporal pattern), whereas axis II focuses on etiology: dystonia associated with structural abnormalities, inherited, acquired, and idiopathic (03; 22).
+Revisions replaced the older “primary” and “secondary” labels with isolated dystonia, in which dystonia is the only motor sign apart from possible tremor, and combined dystonia, where dystonia co-occurs with other movement disorders.
+Axis I details clinical descriptors—age at onset, body distribution, and temporal pattern—whereas Axis II groups etiologies as structural, inherited, acquired, or idiopathic (18; 02).

 • Body distribution | ||